Indigenous student support services

 - Student Tutor Agreement Form 2020

-If you have personal issues that arise during your study, you can see an Aboriginal psychologist for free at Curtin.
+If you have personal issues that arise during your study, you can see our on-site Aboriginal psychologist for free at Curtin.

 Curtin has a medical centre on the Bentley Campus where you can visit doctors and receive medical services.